Jobber Reviews: Pros, Cons, Pricing, and Real User Feedback

 Pros: Automations save time and reduce follow-up errors.
 One user said, “It is easy and seamless to customize the way that works best for our company.”

 Cons: Some automation tools are locked behind higher-tier plans.
-Others wanted “more control” over message frequency and formatting.
+Other users wanted “more control” over message frequency and formatting.

 Jobber Pros and Cons (from Real Reviews)